Past Perfumes

 Dirty Honey

-• Notes: honey, honeybush, atlas cedarwood, frangipani, jasmine, vanilla, beeswax, labdanum, musk
+• Notes: Honey, honeybush, atlas cedarwood, frangipani, jasmine, vanilla, beeswax, labdanum, musk

 • Ingredients: Alcohol, Parfum, Limonene